Analysis | The laughable obviousness of Trump’s ‘cure’ gambit

 “What I took is incredible.
 To me, I viewed it as a cure,” he told Fox News’s Sean Hannity.
 “It’s incredible.
 And we’re going to get it to everybody, free of charge.
 It’s going to hospitals.
 It’s starting very soon.”

 Got it?
-There’s a drug that’s not just a treatment but a cure for coronavirus.
+There’s a drug that’s not just a treatment but a cure for the coronavirus.
 And it’s going to be free and everyone’s going to get it.

 And, heck, maybe a tax cut, too!